amramy/Crowdfunding-ETL/README.md

 * We then created a table of contact information for all "live" campaigns so we can motivate them of their goals which included a "ramaining_goal_amount" in the table.
 * Backers also needed to be alerted of this valuable information, so we created another table with backer information that included "left_of_goal" amounts so they had a heads up how much funding was still needed.

-#### Note:
-I was confused by the instructions.
-Creating the "email_backers_remaining_goal_amount" table... the instructions said DESCENDING ORDER, but the directions also said to match the picture which had ASCENDING order.
-So, I did both.

 Ascending Order

 <img width="870" alt="email_backers_ascending" src="https://user-images.githubusercontent.com/111904266/204160848-b6ed29d0-e276-4314-9739-433bacf99100.png">